xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 ### Task Instance Module
 To execute a specific task, such as traffic analysis, traffic optimization, or fault remediation, a corresponding task instance must be created.
-A task instance consists of a selected LLM foundation model, an associated prompt and fine-tuned weights.
+A task instance consists of a selected LLM foundation model, an associated prompt, and fine-tuned weights.

 - Foundation Model Library.
 Operators must select an appropriate foundation model based on the specific task requirements.
 Examples include general-purpose models such as GPT-4, LLaMA, and DeepSeek, as well as domain-specific models fine-tuned on private datasets.
 Since foundation models are trained on different datasets using varying methodologies, their performance may differ across tasks.
 - Fine-Tuned Weight Library.
 For domain-specific applications, fine-tuned weights can be applied on top of a foundation model to efficiently adapt it to private datasets.
 One commonly used approach is to store the fine-tuned weights as the difference between the original foundation model and the adapted model, which can largely reduce storage requirements.